brandon-fryslie/rad-shell/README.md

 ## Installation

+2 choices:

+Run `install.rb`

+or

-Run `install.rb`, or set your default shell to Zsh, and install Zgen manually using the instructions on the Zgen website.
-Then copy over the `.zshrc.example` file to `~/.zshrc`.
+Set your default shell to Zsh, install Zgen manually using the instructions on the Zgen website and then copy over the `.zshrc.zgen` file from this repo to `~/.zshrc`.

 ## Usage

 If you change your .zshrc file, you will need to run `zgen reset` so Zgen can regenerate the static configuration file.

+Zgen will clone the plugin repos to a local directory.
+To pull upstream changes, run `zgen update && zgen reset`.
+Zgen will pull the latest changes in all repos and then regenerate the init file the next time a shell is opened.